katcipis/sophia/essays/learning-go.md

-To scrap data from the web we decided to use [Scrapy](http://scrapy.org/), which uses Twisted to handle the heavy I/O based workload without requiring a ridiculously amount of threads.
+To scrap data from the web we decided to use [Scrapy](http://scrapy.org/), which uses Twisted to handle the heavy I/O based workload without requiring a ridiculously amount of threads to enable high concurrency.
 I wont get in much detail on these guys right now, but if you are interested they are fairly well documented.

 ## Why Go ?